krumbunny/glazemixup.com/src/manual/using/globalwindow.md

 The overview graph show the mixes that have some silica and alumina in them.
-The line shows a ratio of 1:9 alumina to silica, which beginning at around 2.0 mols of silica is where transparent glazes are found.
+The line shows a ratio of 1:9 alumina to silica, which beginning at around 2.0 mols of silica is where most transparent glazes are found.
 You can click on a dot to see the glaze it represents.